 Businesses and organizations can register and access My Account at mlgw.com to view information about their MLGW bills.
 Up to 24 months of billing history, including consumption and costs, can be viewed, graphed and downloaded.
 In addition, small to mid-size businesses have access to bill analysis tools to identify factors that caused bills to change.
-Each month, an average of 4,300 unique users login to view their commercial account information.
-In 2016, more than 52,000 user sessions were recorded among businesses and organizations, who viewed more than 900,000 pages of content.
+Each month, an average of 4,850 unique users log in to view their commercial account information.
+In 2017, nearly 154,000 user sessions were recorded among businesses and organizations, who viewed more than 1.2 million pages of content.
 One of the main attractions for business customers is the ability to download usage and cost information, which eliminates the need to enter data manually and the clutter of paper bills.